Are staggering around the street making a bloomer (5)

 (aster is a kind of flowering plant)

-'are staggering around the street' is the subsidiary indication.
+'are staggering around the street' is the wordplay.

 'around' is an insertion indicator.